 So I stepped in myself and said that the language used was unacceptable.
 To my shock, the CEO turned to me and told me to be silent, because my intervention was making things worse.
 I had drawn attention to the massive pink elephant in a tutu in the room, and that was a major inconvenience for those who wanted to ignore its existence.

 In the end, that is what did it for me.
-I totally lost respect for the CEO and the other members of the board when I realized that they kept turning a blind eye, in a quid pro quo with the narcissist.
+I totally lost respect for the CEO and the other members of the board when I realized that they kept turning a blind eye to the behavior of the narcissists in the boardroom, in a spirit of quid pro quo.

 Toxic Cultures Destroy Companies